 Early convolutional neural net (CNNs) architectures like the Neocognitron, LeNet and HMAX were inspired by the brain.
 But how much like the brain are modern CNNs?
-I made a pretty strong claim on Twitter a few weeks ago that the early visual processing is nothing like a CNN:
+I made a pretty strong claim on Twitter that the early visual processing is nothing like a CNN:

 In typical Twitter fashion, my statement was a little over-the-top, and it deserved a takedown.
 What followed was a long thread of replies from Blake Richards, Grace Lindsay, Dileep George, Simon Kornblith, members of Jim DiCarlo’s lab, and even Yann LeCun.
 The different perspectives are interesting, and I’m curating them here.

 My position, in brief, is that weight sharing and feature maps – the defining characteristics of modern CNNs – are crude approximations of the topography of the early visual cortex and its localized connection structure.
 Whether this distinction matters in practice depends on what you want your models to accomplish – I argue that for naturalistic vision, it can matter a lot.

 Subscribe to xcorr and be the first to know when there’s a new post

 There are several defining characteristics of modern CNNs: